Oenothera fruticosa: Uses

 The Cherokee parboil the leaves, rinse them and cook in hot grease as a potherb.
 In the modern day, the narrow-leaved sundrop is primarily a garden specimen.
-Historically Oenothera fruticosa was used by Native American tribes for a multitude of aliments.
+Historically Oenothera fruticosa was used by Native American tribes for a multitude of ailments.
 The tribes that used this species included the Iroquois, Cherokee, and Ojibwa.
 Although the tribes differ, the reasons that they used the narrow-leaf evening primrose, were similar.
 Its uses included helping with stomach issues, weightloss, bruising, and hemorrhoids.
 It is unknown at this time if Oenothera fruticosa is medically effective.
 Oenothera fruticosa has been included in research for breast cancer.

 As a garden specimen the narrow-leaved sundrop is used in a variety of different ways.
 For landscaping, Oenothera fruticosa is used as a barrier or border plant.
 Not only is the narrow-leaved sundrop used in landscaping, but gardeners include this plant in pollinator gardens, rock gardens, cottage gardens, and native gardens for their ability to attract pollinators and their beautiful yellow petals.
 Oenothera fruticosa is a host plant of the pearly wood nymph, momphid moths, and primrose moths.
 The seeds of Oenothera fruticosa are consumed by birds including the eastern goldfinch and mourning dove.